lambda-nvda/lambdaNvda/README.md

 Deleting the "lambda" profile should be an easy solution also when the addon runs into any problem.
 For instance, if the braille table is not properly set, instead of manually configuring the profile, you can simply delete it.
 The addon will create a new one the next time you'll load the Lambda editor.

 Each time the Lambda editor is started, this addon checks if a profile with the name "lambda" exists.
-If it doesn't, it automatically generate a profile with the following form:
+If it doesn't, it automatically generates a profile with the following form:

 ```
 filename : userData\profiles\lambda.ini :